tejaswiyalamanchi/ECommerce-Delivery-and-Seller-Performance-Analytics/README.md

 # ECommerce-Delivery-and-Seller-Performance-Analytics
-Enterprise-grade Power BI report analyzing eCommerce delivery performance, SLA compliance, seller reliability, and operational bottlenecks using advanced DAX and drillthrough design.
+This project presents an end-to-end Power BI analytics solution for monitoring eCommerce delivery performance, seller accountability, and operational efficiency.
+The dashboard is structured for executive visibility and operational diagnostics, featuring SLA compliance tracking, delay root-cause analysis, and performance drillthrough pages.